Notify me

 Our watches have little or no influence from the usual watchmaking references, one reason being that I am not starting from being a watchmaker pushing the envelope of watchmaking.
 My background is in fine art and contemporary music, and my watches are created as a personal exploration of concepts of my relationships with the outside world . . . you can click on any of our watch images below, to read about the fascinating concepts it relates to.

-In short, UnconstrainedTime watches are clearly part of the world of conceptual art jewelry, and/or fine art.
+These factors, together, show that UnconstrainedTime watches are clearly part of the world of conceptual art jewellery, and/or fine art.

 That our watches are art is also clear from how aesthetics focused they are.
-For example, our Fractal Emergence watch (the bronze watch in the center) is based around a 3D fractal, which has zero functionality, it is just to look at, while the time-display does display the time, almost all of that watch (and our other watches) is on aesthetically chosen structures with no functionality.
+For example, our Fractal Emergence watch (the bronze watch in the center) is based around a 3D fractal, which has zero functionality, it is just to look at, and, while our minimal time-display does display the time, the obvious focus of almost all of that watch (and our other watches) is on aesthetically chosen structures with no functionality.

-tropical crystal watch in bronze - Art Jewelry And Watchmaking
+tropical crystal watch in bronze - Art jewellery And Watchmaking

-Fractal Emergence in bronze - Art Jewelry And Watchmaking
+Fractal Emergence in bronze - Art jewellery And Watchmaking

-Techno-circle #1 watch in polished aluminium - Art Jewelry And Watchmaking
+Techno-circle #1 watch in polished aluminium - Art jewellery And Watchmaking

-Poppy Seed Pod watch in blackened silver - Art Jewelry And Watchmaking
+Poppy Seed Pod watch in blackened silver - Art jewellery And Watchmaking

 Don’t miss our launch!